apache/skywalking/docs/en/setup/backend/backend-token-auth.md

 ## Supported version
 7.0.0+

-## How need token authentication after we have TLS?
+## Why need token authentication after we have TLS?
 TLS is about transport security, which makes sure the network can be trusted.
 The token authentication is about monitoring application data **can be trusted**.